puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `String`

-String.
 Specifies the name of the PostgreSQL perl package to install.

 Default value: $postgresql::params::perl_package_name